digiltd/oh-rtd-test/Comet-Visu.md

 * openHAB 1.4 or greater<br>
 Note: The latest version can be downloaded from [here](https://openhab.ci.cloudbees.com/job/openHAB/)
 * CometVisu 0.8.0 or greater (https://github.com/CometVisu/CometVisu/releases).<br>
-It might be usefull to work with the latest SVN version of CometVisu as well.<br>
+It might be useful (but not recommended!) to work with the latest Git version of CometVisu as well.<br>
+Please note that this is the development version of the CometVisu, which might be broken.
+It is not recommended to use this unless you know what you are doing!<br>
 On a Raspberry Pi, the installation of the Git version works like this:<br>
  1. Installation of subversion on the RasPi:<br>
 `sudo apt-get update` <br>
 `sudo apt-get install subversion`<br>
- 2. Download of the CometVisu SVN<br>
+ 2. Download of the CometVisu Git<br>
 Assumptions: openHAB is installed in the directory openHAB, CometVisu is located in webapps/cometVISU<br>
 `cd openHAB/webapps`<br>
 `svn co https://github.com/CometVisu/CometVisu/trunk/src/ cometVISU`<br>